simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 "Afterward, Issa went into Nepal and into the Himalaya mountains." . . .

-" 'Well, perform for us a miracle,' demanded the servitors of the Temple.
+"'Well, perform for us a miracle,' demanded the servitors of the Temple.
 Then Issa replied to them: 'Miracles made their appearance from the very day when the world was created.
 He who cannot behold them is deprived of the greatest gift of life.
 But woe to you, enemies of men, woe unto you, if you await that He should attest his power by miracle.'"

 "Issa taught that men should not strive to behold the Eternal Spirit with one's own eyes but to feel it with the heart, and to become a pure and worthy soul." . . .
 "Not only shall you not make human offerings, but you must not slaughter animals, because all is given for the use of man.
 Do not steal the goods of others, because that would be usurpation from your near one.
 Do not cheat, that you may in turn not be cheated."
 Issa said: "Beware, ye, who divert men from the true path and who fill the people with superstitions and prejudices, who blind the vision of the seeing ones, and who preach subservience to material things."